Pandawan/mk/README.md

 # mk

-A simple language made in rust.
+A small, dynamic, strongly-typed language made in Rust.

 ## Inspiration